Squarelink-Inc/Squarelink-Docs/source/includes/_api_reference.md

 }
 ```

-<aside class="notice">You must be authorized for the <i>user</i> scope to access this route</aside>
+<aside class="notice">You must be authorized for the <i>user</i> scope to access this route.</aside>

-Read a user's Squarelink Account info such as their email, family name, and given name with this route
+Read a user's Squarelink Account info such as their email, family name, and given name with this route:

 ### Request Parameters
 Parameter | Type | Description